gberonja/VirtuNote/README.md

 # VirtuNote

-VirtuNote is an application for storing and sharing musical notation that enables users to easily save, view, and share music scores.
-It is designed for musicians, educators, and students who want to exchange their own work and follow the work of other users.
+VirtuNote is a comprehensive application for storing and sharing musical notation that enables musicians, educators, and students to easily save, view, and share music scores.
+It provides a secure, efficient platform for music professionals and enthusiasts to exchange their own compositions, arrangements, and educational materials while discovering and following the work of other users.

 ## Project Overview

-This project was created for the Distributed Systems course and implements a microservices architecture with three main services:
+This project was developed for the Distributed Systems course at the Faculty of Informatics in Pula, Croatia.
+It implements a robust microservices architecture with three primary interconnected services:

-- **UserAPI**: Handles user authentication and management
+- **UserAPI**: Handles user authentication, registration, and profile management
-- **MetadataAPI**: Manages metadata for music scores
+- **MetadataAPI**: Manages comprehensive metadata for music scores including categorization, social interactions, and search functionality
-- **ScoreAPI**: Manages the actual score files (PDFs)
+- **ScoreAPI**: Manages the upload, storage, and retrieval of musical score files (PDFs)

+The system demonstrates the practical application of distributed systems concepts including microservice communication, data consistency across services, containerization, and cloud-based storage solutions.

 ## Features

-- User registration and authentication using JWT tokens
-- Upload and management of PDF music scores
-- Score metadata including title, description, and tags
-- Social features such as likes and comments
-- File storage using AWS S3
-- Metadata storage using AWS DynamoDB

-## Architecture

-The application is built using a microservices architecture with the following components:

-### UserAPI

-- Handles user registration and authentication
-- Manages user profiles and credentials
-- Secures passwords using bcrypt hashing
-- Provides JWT tokens for authenticated access

-### MetadataAPI

-- Stores and manages metadata about music scores
-- Handles score categorization with tags
-- Manages social interactions (likes, comments)
-- Provides search and filtering capabilities

-### ScoreAPI

-- Manages the upload and retrieval of score files (PDFs)
-- Communicates with S3 for file storage
-- Interacts with the MetadataAPI to maintain file metadata
+### Core Functionality
+- User registration and secure authentication using JWT tokens
+- Upload, download, and management of PDF music scores
+- Comprehensive score metadata including title, description, tags, and categorization
+- Advanced search and filtering capabilities by various criteria

+### Social Features
+- Like system to show appreciation for others' work
+- Commenting system for feedback and discussions
+- User profiles to showcase uploaded scores
+- Activity tracking for engagement metrics

+### Technical Features
+- Secure file storage using AWS S3 with unique file identifiers (UUID v4)
+- Efficient metadata storage using AWS DynamoDB NoSQL database
+- RESTful API architecture with comprehensive endpoint documentation
+- Microservices communication with proper error handling and fallbacks
+- Data consistency mechanisms across distributed services

+## System Architecture

+VirtuNote is built on a modern microservices architecture that emphasizes scalability, maintainability, and separation of concerns.
+Each service is containerized and can be deployed independently, allowing for flexible scaling and updates.

+### Microservices Overview

+#### UserAPI Service
+- Handles user registration with email verification
+- Manages secure authentication with salted password hashing
+- Maintains user profiles and account settings
+- Implements role-based access control for different user types
+- Secures passwords using bcrypt hashing with configurable work factors
+- Generates and validates JWT tokens with custom claims for authenticated access
+- Manages password reset and account recovery workflows

+#### MetadataAPI Service
+- Stores and manages detailed metadata about music scores
+- Implements a tagging system with predefined categories (classical, folk, pop, rock)
+- Tracks creation and modification timestamps for all resources
+- Manages social interactions including likes and comment threads
+- Provides comprehensive search with multiple filter parameters
+- Implements pagination for large result sets
+- Ensures data consistency with validation rules
+- Exposes endpoints for analytics and trending content

+#### ScoreAPI Service
+- Manages the secure upload and retrieval of score files (PDFs)
+- Handles file validation and virus scanning
+- Communicates with AWS S3 for durable file storage with backup policies
+- Generates unique, non-guessable file identifiers for each upload
+- Interacts with the MetadataAPI to maintain synchronized file metadata
+- Supports direct file downloads with appropriate content headers
+- Implements file versioning for tracking changes to scores

+### Communication Patterns

+The services communicate using REST APIs with defined contracts, employing:
+- HTTP status codes for proper error handling
+- JWT token validation for secure service-to-service communication
+- Retry mechanisms with exponential backoff for handling temporary failures
+- Circuit breakers to prevent cascading failures
+- Structured logging for debugging and monitoring

 ## Technologies Used

+### Backend Framework
+- **FastAPI**: Modern, high-performance Python web framework with automatic OpenAPI documentation
-- **Backend**: FastAPI
+- **Uvicorn**: ASGI server implementation for running the FastAPI applications
-- **Database**: AWS DynamoDB
-- **File Storage**: AWS S3
+- **Pydantic**: Data validation and settings management using Python type annotations

+### Database and Storage
+- **AWS DynamoDB**: Fully managed NoSQL database service for consistent, single-digit millisecond latency
+- **AWS S3**: Scalable object storage service for storing and retrieving PDF files
+- **Boto3**: AWS SDK for Python to interact with Amazon Web Services

+### Security and Authentication
-- **Authentication**: JWT (JSON Web Tokens)
+- **JWT (JSON Web Tokens)**: For secure authentication and authorization
+- **Passlib & Bcrypt**: For password hashing and verification
+- **Python-jose**: For JWT token generation and validation
+- **OAuth2**: Implementation of the OAuth2 specification with password bearer flow

+### Containerization and Orchestration
+- **Docker**: For creating consistent development and production environments
-- **Containerization**: Docker and Docker Compose
+- **Docker Compose**: For defining and running multi-container Docker applications
-- **API Documentation**: Swagger/OpenAPI
+- **Health checks**: For ensuring service availability and proper startup order

+### Development Tools
+- **Python 3.11**: Latest stable Python version for modern language features
+- **Git**: Version control system for collaborative development
+- **Python-decouple**: For managing environment variables and configurations
+- **Httpx**: Fully featured HTTP client for Python for service-to-service communication

+### API Documentation
+- **Swagger/OpenAPI**: Automatic interactive API documentation
+- **ReDoc**: Alternative documentation UI for API exploration

 ## Security Features